Looking for an employer of record in the Netherlands? Here’s what you need to know

 Businesses start by registering with the Netherlands Chamber of Commerce (KVK).
 To do this, they need a Dutch address, a trade name, and to select a business structure.
 Registering a business in the Netherlands requires an in-person meeting at the KVK.

-PEO in the Netherlands
+Global PEO in the Netherlands

-An EOR in the Netherlands is different from a Professional Employer Organization (PEO).
 A PEO is designed to help you with HR and admin tasks for employees you already employ through your local entity.

-Payoneer WFM: Leading employer of record services in the Netherlands
+Payoneer Workforce Management services in the Netherlands

-1) What is the role of the employer of record in the Netherlands?
+1) What is the role of the Employer of Record in the Netherlands?

 2) What are ATV days in the Netherlands?